csmutz/apache_tcp_info/README.md

 # mod_tcpfingerprint

 A module that retrieves connection tcp fingerprinting data from kernel (SAVED_SYN and TCP_INFO) and makes it available for logging and environment variables for scripts.

+This module should be ready testing for broader use.

 ## Installation/Usage

-This module should be ready for use, at least testing.
 To use this module, compile and install.

 ```
 sudo apxs2 -iac mod_tcpfingerprint.c